-COLLEGE ENGLISH 92/ ENGLISH IV
+ENGLISH IV

+Course # 1082

-Course #1082 Grade Level: 12
+Grade Level: 12 Lenath: Year

 Prerequisite: Three years of successful high school college preparatory English and/or counselor approval.
 This course meets UC/CSU (B) and District graduation requirements for English credit.
 This course is designed to continue literacy and language development and to engage students in reading both fiction and nonfiction texts.
 Readings will include essays, memoirs, letters, speeches, short stories, novels, drama and poetry from various time periods and cultures.
-The course will focus on the analysis, interpretation, evaluation, composition, and presentation of texts through reading, writing and verbal techniques.
-Students will develop skills to write effective expository and persuasive compositions.
+The course will focus on the analysis, interpretation, evaluation, composition, and presentation of texts through reading, writing and speaking and listening techniques.
+Students will develop skills to write effective informational/explanatory and argument compositions.
 Students will also learn and apply rhetorical analysis.